sekika/swrcfit/README.md

 ## Preparation of data

    The input data, i.e., the soil water retention curve, should be prepared as a text file with two columns, using the file name `swrc.txt`.
+Sample data is included in the package.
 The first column is the suction head and the second column is the volumetric water content, where space is used as a delimiter.
 For example;